 Attics are at the top of the list of most common places for mold development.
-New Jersey attics can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
+Your mold-free attic can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
 In the presence of water, it only takes 24-48 hours for mold spore to germinate and spread to be a major contamination.
 It is important to establish a maintenance routine for your attic to ensure constant moisture control and allow for early moisture detection.

 While most mold development can be prevented with simple, routine maintenance, prevention may not always be possible.
 If you discover potential mold growth in your attic, you may need to consult an attic mold removal company for help.